stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 1. Increment i.
 2. Sign and exchange a closing transaction C_i.
 3. Sign and exchange a declaration transaction D_i.

+It is important that D_i is signed after C_i because D_i will invalidate any previously signed C_i.
+If I and R signed and exchanged D_i first either party could prevent the channel from closing without coordination by submitting D_i and refusing to sign C_i.
+The participants would not be able to close the channel, or regain control of the accounts, and the assets within without coordinating with each other.

 The transactions are constructed as follows: